Credit Card offers change frequently. See our Best Credit Card Deals for the latest offers.

 5) Chase Freedom Visa

-You get a bonus of 10,000 points (good for $100) after spending 500 dollars in 3 months.
-It has no annual fee.
-I think this card is inferior to the first three choices when it comes to a middle class family.
-But it’s a decent choice and can get you established with Chase bank, which has most of the best sign-up bonuses.
+You get a bonus of 17,250 points (good for $175) after spending 500 dollars in 3 months and adding an authorized user.
+The card has no annual fee.
+It’s a decent choice and can get you established with Chase bank, which has most of the best sign-up bonuses.
 Chase Freedom has rotating categories where you get 5 percent back on gas, groceries, drug stores or restaurants, depending on the quarter of the year.

 There are many ways to leverage this deal, like buying Amazon gift cards at CVS when it’s part of 5 percent bonus category and so forth.
 This is actually my primary card when I am not chasing after specific bonus.
-I would guess, if you were to put all of your expenses on this card, you probably would average out 2 percent cash back on everything, which is good.
-This card pays me commission.
+I would guess if you were to put all of your expenses on this card, you probably would average out 2 percent cash back on everything, which is good.

 6) Fidelity Rewards Visa Signature card